jakob-fyi/ng-adv/demos/04-state/ngrx-state/src/assets/markdown/presenter-ngrx.md

- A `Container-Presenter` pattern using NgRx is implemented in `skill-row.component.ts` and `skills-container.component.ts`.
-Point out the benefits of using this pattern.
+ A `Container-Presenter` pattern is used to implement the `skills-container` and `skill-row` components.
+The `skills-container` component is the container and the `skill-row` component is the presenter.
+The `skills-container` component is responsible for the data and the `skill-row` component is responsible for the presentation.

+`skills-container.component.ts:`

 ```html
 <div *ngFor="let sk of skills | async" class="item">